Martini-111/Martini-111/README.md

 Hello, this is Martin's github README.
-I'm interested in AI and Game Dev.
+I'm studying AI and Game Dev.
-Still figuring out the website.

 <!---
 Martini-111/Martini-111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.